 Good Student Discount

-Nationwide provides a good student discount for families with kinds in school to lower their insurance premiums.
+The good student discount is for families with kids in school to lower their insurance premiums.
 They don’t publish the actual savings, but you’ll see lower rates on your bill if you meet the discount requirements.
-Here’s how good students qualify:
+Here’s how to qualify:

 - Age 16 to 24